-Have your most seasoned and trained volunteers work the check-in table.
 From greeting your guests to handling money, this is a first impression opportunity that requires top notch volunteers.
+So you want your most seasoned, trained volunteers working the check-in table.
 Spend some extra time planning for the check-in and registration process.
-To learn more about event day volunteer roles, check out this article:

 3. Silent Auction

 There are typically many items in a silent auction, so volunteers should be present to keep a watchful eye on the tables.
 Ask your team to ensure the tables stay neat and organized as well as answer questions that guests might have about items.
 Volunteers will also be of great help in closing out the auction and distributing the items to winning bidders.